beckernick/beckernick.github.io/_posts/2019-12-24-faster-web-scraping-python.md

 # Multithreaded Web Scraping

 Luckily, there's a solution.
-In Python, I/O functionality is implemented in C and releases the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) (GIL).
+In Python, I/O functionality releases the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) (GIL).
 This means I/O tasks can be executed concurrently across multiple threads **in the same process**, and that these tasks can happen while other Python bytecode is being interpreted.

 Oh, and it's not just I/O that can release the GIL.
 You can release the GIL in your own library code, too.
 This is how data science libraries like [cuDF](https://github.com/rapidsai/cudf/) and [CuPy](https://github.com/cupy/cupy/) can be so fast.
 You can wrap Python code _around_ blazing fast CUDA code (to take advantage of the GPU) that isn't bound by the GIL!